-No Passing.
-Pavement markings, along with these optional signs, show where you can not pass.
-A yellow pennant NO PASSING ZONE sign facing you on the left side of the road indicates the beginning of a no passing zone.
+Pavement markings, along with the optional NO PASSING ZONE SIGN show where you can not pass.
+A yellow pennant no passing zone sign facing you on the left side of the road indicates the beginning of a no passing zone.
 Passing areas are based on how far ahead you can see.
 Where it is permitted to pass, you may do so only if it is safe.

-Stop.
-A stop sign has eight sides and is red with white letters.
+A STOP SIGN has eight sides and is red with white letters.
 You must come to a full stop.
 You must wait until crossing vehicles and pedestrians have cleared your path.
 You can go only when it is safe to do so.
 If you cannot see traffic from your first stop, slowly move ahead and stop again before entering the intersection.
 Check for cross traffic and pedestrians before you go.

-Yield.
-A yield sign is a downward pointing triangle.
+A YIELD SIGN is a downward pointing triangle.
 It is red and white with red letters.
 It means you must slow down and yield the right-of-way to traffic in the intersection you are crossing or the roadway you are entering.

-Slow Moving Vehicle.
-A reflective orange triangle on the rear of a vehicle means it may be traveling less than 25 mph.
+A SLOW MOVING VEHICLE SIGN is reflective orange triangle on the rear of a vehicle means it may be traveling less than 25 mph.
 You may see this sign on construction equipment and, in rural areas, on farm vehicles or horse-drawn wagons or carriages.